 - Baking time: Bake 2 ounce cookies for 10-11 minutes.
 But ovens may vary, so find the perfect bake time for your cookies.
 Your perfect cookies should be a little puffy, light golden brown and slightly crackled on top.

 - Cooling the cookies: Cool them on the baking sheets for 10 minutes before transferring them to a cooling rack, or cool them completely on the baking sheets for 20 minutes before storing them in an air tight container.

 There are so many great cookie baking tips, but these are My Top 10 Tips.
-I hope these simple but important tips help make you a gourmet cookie maker too!
+I hope these simple but important tips help make you a successful gourmet cookie maker too!

-Other posts you may also enjoy!
+Other posts you might also enjoy!

-And…more beautiful food gift ideas like this one!
+More beautiful food gift ideas like below!